8artosz/pjatk-NAI/README.md

-# pjatk-NAI
+# NAI(Artificial intelligence tools)
-This repository contains solutions of the exercises from Distributed programming technologies course.
+This repository contains solutions of the exercises from Artificial intelligence tools course.
-K-Means Clustering Algorithm Implementation
-K-Nearest Neighbors Algorithm Implementation